Steven P. Schook

-Military career
+Career

 Schook was born and raised in Mount Clemens, Michigan.
-He graduated from the United States Military Academy as a Regular Army Infantry officer.
-After several assignments as an operations and executive officer, he assumed command of the 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division.
-Upon graduation from the United States Naval War College, he assumed command of the 3rd Brigade, 3rd Infantry Division (Mechanized).
+He graduated from the United States Military Academy as a Regular Army Infantry officer and, later, from the United States Naval War College.

+After several assignments as an operations and executive officer, he assumed command of the 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division, the, after attending the Naval War College, assumed command of the 3rd Brigade, 3rd Infantry Division (Mechanized).

 From 1997 to 2002, Schook served on the Joint Staff and in the United States Army Forces Command.
 His general officer assignments include Chief of Staff, III Corps, and Assistant Division Commander, 1st Cavalry Division.
 He also served as director at the Human Resources Policy Directorate, Headquarters, Department of the Army.

-From 2003 to 2004, Schook served as Chief of Staff, Kosovo Force (Main), Camp Bondsteel.
-In 2004, he assumed command of SFOR in Bosnia and Herzegovina.
-In 2004 and 2005, he was appointed to Commander and Senior Military Representative of NATO headquarters in Sarajevo, Bosnia and Herzegovina.
-After leaving the army as brigadier general in 2005 after 30 years of service, Schook worked as a senior vice president of New Technology Management Inc.
+In 2003, he was appointed as the Chief of Staff, Kosovo Force (Main), Camp Bondsteel, and in 2004 he was given command of the SFOR in Bosnia and Herzegovina, then Commander and Senior Military Representative of NATO headquarters.

+He left the Army in 2005 and began working as a senior vice president of New Technology Management Inc..

 Diplomatic assignments

 On April 19, 2006, United Nations Secretary General Kofi Annan appointed Schook the Principal Deputy Special Representative of the UN Secretary General (PDSRSG) in Kosovo.
 Schook succeeded Lawrence Rossin in that position and worked under SRSG Søren Jessen-Petersen and Joachim Rücker.

-In 2007, Schook came under investigation by the United Nations Office of Internal Oversight Services (OIOS), in response to rumours and allegations including on aggressive behavior, and unprofessional and close relationships with Kosovan Energy Minister Ethem Çeku.
-According to German news magazine Der Spiegel, OIOS also investigated reports that Schook had disclosed the location of a man in a UN witness protection program, who had testified against Ramush Haradinaj.
-Schook's contract was not extended in December 2007.
-In January 2008, his predecessor Lawrence Rossin succeeded him as PDSRSG in Kosovo.
+Schook was investigated by the United Nations Office of Internal Oversight Services (OIOS) in 2007; his contract with the OIOS was not subsequently renewed and he was succeeded by Lawrence Rossin.
 In May 2008, Schook was cleared of all wrongdoing as OIOS concluded that there was no evidence of misconduct on his part.
 Schook now works in Kosovo as an advisor for Ramush Haradinaj.